 - Specifications written in a declarative format, that is tailored specifically for your business content.

 - A Source Code Generator that combines specifications and templates into fully generated source code.

 The last piece is to automate this so that the ”factory” is executed whenever a new model is committed to the code repository.

 You get full tracking and control over what source code change a certain model change contributed with, since moth models and resulting code can be in the same commit.

 Your domain experts write models

 This is typically something that they already do.
 All software projects need to have some kind of specifications.
-The difference here is that Domain-Specific Models (or DSM) is written in a format that is readable by humans as well as by a program.
+The difference here is that declaratice models are written in a format that is readable by humans as well as by a program.
 The actual syntax for these models are of course specific to your particular problem domain, but are in plain text format, just as this example: